 Depending on the type of labour experienced, women can have a wide range of issues post-natally.
 Osteopathic care may help to minimise the musculoskeletal tension that may have arisen during birth or as a result of the pregnancy, affecting pelvic mobility, pain and discomfort they may be feeling.
 If you have unresolved childbirth stresses from labour, these can contribute not only to ongoing back problems, but also to difficulties with menstruation, stress incontinence, and bowel problems such as constipation.

-Osteopathic treatment can also help with aches and pains associated with poor breast-feeding posture, lifting car capsules and prams, carrying your baby and bending over the cot.
+Osteopathic treatment may also help with aches and pains associated with poor breast-feeding posture, lifting car capsules and prams, carrying your baby and bending over the cot.

-Overall, postnatal treatment can help with long term preventative care, allowing you to relax and enjoy your new baby.
+Overall, postnatal treatment is a great way to help with long term preventative care, allowing you to relax and enjoy your new baby.